Does sustainable furniture production reduce environmental impact?

-With this in mind, Casoca has prepared this article to explain how sustainable plantations and other innovative initiatives they are revolutionizing furniture production, bringing benefits not only to the planet, but also to society and the economy.
+Against this backdrop, Cascoca has written this article to explain how sustainable plantations and other innovative initiatives are revolutionizing furniture production, thereby benefiting not only the planet but also society and the economy.

 The importance of sustainable production for the furniture sector